open-policy-agent/opa/docs/docs/policy-performance.md

 }
 ```

-Since multiple ports could be exposed on a single interface, the policy must use a comprehension to
+Since multiple ports could be exposed on a single interface, the policy must use a <GlossaryTooltip term="comprehensions">comprehension</GlossaryTooltip> to
 aggregate the port values by the interface names.
 To implement this logic in Rego, we would write:

 ```rego